polkadot-fellows/RFCs/text/0099-transaction-extension-version.md

 The `Compact` being a SCALE encoded compact representing the version of the transaction extensions.

+In the chain runtime the version can be used to determine which set of transaction extensions should be used to decode and to validate the transaction.

 ## Drawbacks

 This adds a least one byte more to each signed transaction.